If you have a steady hand, can calculate measurements and have a good eye, you may not need our installation services.

 To Protect Kids

-In a kid’s room where things are thrown around, use Security Hangers.
+In a kid’s room where things are thrown around, use Security Hangers or Cleats.
 Do not rely on just nails in the wall as they can fall out of the wall or the frame can jump off the nail if something is thrown at it.

 To Avoid Crooked Frames on the Wall

 When frames are hung from a single point, they usually shift on the wall over time.
 Both for safety and also to keep frames straight, always hang everything from two points.
-On heavier pieces this also helps distribute the weight, try to put at least one of the points into a stud
+On heavier pieces this also helps distribute the weight, try to put at least one of the points into a stud.
+Cleats are most effective in keeping artwork level.

 To Keep Frames Flush to the Wall